 Garden of the St. Kunigundis church in Kassel.

-Production and sale of edible magical mud cakes and candy made with clay from the Großalmerode clay pit near Kassel.
-While the myth exists that people in Haiti have had to resort to eating dirt due to extreme poverty, the reality is that mud cakes, or ‘bonbon tè’, are traditionally used as a dietary supplement — typically during pregnancy, due to the mineral content of the mud.
+For documenta fifteen we repurposed an abandoned construction vehicle from which we sold clay cakes made with Kassel clay.
+While the myth exists that people in Haiti have had to resort to eating dirt due to extreme poverty, the reality is that mud cakes, or ‘bonbon tè’, are traditionally used as a dietary supplement — typically during pregnancy, due to the mineral content of the clay.

-Experimenting with different recipes, flavours, motifs, and designs, Lafleur & Bogaert offer the cakes to the public who can then eat or collect the ‘Bonbons Tè Majik.’
+Experimenting with different recipes, flavours, motifs, and designs, we offered the cakes to the public who could then eat or collect the ‘Bonbons Tè Majik.’

 LAFLEUR & BOGAERT